taiwo2/ror-lifestyle-capstone/README.md

-# herSTYLE ROR Capstone project
+# LifeSTyle ROR Capstone project

 > This project is for Ruby on Rails capstone which is, based on a lifestyle articles website.
 I have followed the given design, and I chose to develop this app for articles on women's lifestyles with 'Ruby on Rails".
 A new article can be created under one or multiple categories.
 You can upvote an article.
 The most voted article will be displayed on the home page's top section.